The Greatest Moments in Branding History

 Fun Fact: McElroy was not a conformist, but his new vision of what branding should be was not the first change he brought to P&G: the memo he sent to explain his vision was three pages long, completely transgressing the company’s “one-page long” memo policy established by the top management.
 Nevertheless, Deupree (P&G CEO at the time) happily endorsed his memo, spotting the innovative vision of his new prodigy.

+This is another advancement in branding history.
 Remember the time when we used to think that consumers are “rational” and that they make decisions by maximizing utility and minimizing risks?